In this first episode, SSC’s Matt Reynolds and Scott Hambrick discuss the basics of strength training and why strength is so important.

 MATT REYNOLDS: Let’s do it.

 SCOTT HAMBRICK: This is Barbell Logic, I’m Starting Strength Coach, Scott Hambrick.
-I’ve got Matt Reynolds, the owner of Starting Strength Online Coaching, starting strength coach, starting strength staffer, former strongman and strength guru.
+I’ve got Matt Reynolds, the owner of Barbell Logic Online Coaching, starting strength coach, starting strength staffer, former strongman and strength guru.

 So, why Barbell Logic, Matt?